-Of the 17 options to find more water that were suggested by the panel for further consideration, over 70% were climate independent sources of water such as desalination or recycled water.
+Of the 17 options to find more water that were suggested by the panel for further consideration, over 70% were climate independent sources of manufactured water such as desalination, recycled water or treated stormwater.

 Traditional climate-dependent options to find more water, such as building dams to hold back water flowing down rivers, were not supported by the panel.
 Our own analysis, over many years, also shows that new dams are not a feasible source of large-scale supply (see next page).